Skip to main content

 Why Doctors Consider Life Insurance

 Doctors face occupational risks including exposure to infectious diseases, long working hours, and the mental health toll of high-pressure medical decisions.
-These factors, combined with significant financial commitments such as practice loans and family obligations, are among the reasons doctors commonly explore life insurance.
+Combined with significant financial commitments such as practice loans and family obligations, these are among the reasons doctors commonly explore life insurance.
+Many insurers also rate qualified doctors favourably, so comparing the panel is worthwhile.

 Workplace Risks for Doctors